Fight for human rights in Okinawa

 Next Article:Three new hybrid orchids registered with the Royal Horticultural Society

 - History book on human rights in Okinawa published

 - Students appeal to the UN Council that concentrating U.S. bases in Okinawa is a violation of human rights

-- Okinawan High School students discuss peace in different cultures
+- Okinawan Junior High School students learn about the Constitution of Japan in Uchinaguchi

 - Okinawan citizen group protests against Japan’s right to collective defense

 - Prime Minister Abe’s re-interpretation of the peace clause: Okinawan people concerned changes could provide a way to war